Autumn leaves 紅葉 (koyo/ kōyō) Festival at the Ranzan valley / Gorge in 2023.

 The Tsuki river runs through the gorge.
 I wrote in a previous post, about the Ranzan riverside barbecue spot, that the water isn’t the cleanest.
 However that is specifically by the barbecue area.
 The rest of the gorge has beautiful clear water.
 The Tsuki river is known within Saitama as being one of the cleanest, purest rivers.
+There are some really idyllic spots for river play along the Tsuki River, such as the Tochimoto Water Park or this spot the Emperor visited.

 There are five different walking courses you can use to take in the scenery.
 The focal point of each is the same; an observation deck with a rest area.
 Three of them are outlined below.